Top Veteran Coach Blames Premier Soccer League for Bafana Bafana’s Poor Result Against Mexico

 Former Bafana Bafana star reveals where Hugo Broos got it wrong vs Mexico

-Sundowns and Pirates contributed the largest number of players to South Africa's World Cup squad, with eight representatives each.
+Sundowns and Pirates contributed the most players to South Africa's World Cup squad, with eight representatives each.
 Even so, Rautman believes Bafana Bafana would benefit from a broader pool of talent drawn from a more competitive domestic landscape.

 Broos and his players will now turn their attention to their second Group A fixture against the Czech Republic on Thursday, June 18.
 The Europeans will also be desperate for a positive result after beginning their campaign with a 2-1 loss to South Korea.